 Their setup was the following.
-Their theory was quantum Einstein-Hilbert without matter (pure gravity) treated perturbatively at one-loop in four dimensions.
+Their theory was quantum Einstein--Hilbert without matter (pure gravity) treated perturbatively at one-loop in four dimensions.
 They also analyzed the situation for both on-shell and off-shell Green functions of the theory.
-What they found is that contrary to the expectations expressed above, such model was completely convergent for everything what regarded the on-shell (using classical vacuum equations of motion of the theory) $n$-point functions.
-This is truly a ``miracle'' since at one-loop this theory is UV-finite.
-(It is not merely a non-renormalizable one, it is finite!)
-So 't Hooft and Veltman achieved finiteness of E-H theory already in 1974?
-This is not true, because the ``miracle'' does not always happen, especially if we want to move in any direction away from the setup considered by these authors.
-Moreover, the reasons (mathematical and physical) can be understood for the ``miracle'' to happen and a deeper analysis shows that in more general situation we should not expect anything like this to happen again.
+What they found is that, contrary to the expectations expressed above, such model was completely convergent for everything that regarded the on-shell (using classical vacuum equations of motion of the theory) $n$-point functions.
+This is truly a ``miracle'' since, at one-loop, this theory is UV-finite.
+(It is not merely a non-renormalizable one, it is one-loop finite!)
+Thus, 't Hooft and Veltman achieved finiteness of E--H theory already in 1974.
+This is not true because the ``miracle'' does not always happen, especially if we want to move in any direction away from the setup considered by these authors.
+Moreover, the reasons (mathematical and physical) can be understood for the ``miracle'' to happen and a deeper analysis shows that, in a more general situation, we should not expect anything like this to happen again.

-Now, thanks to 't Hooft and Veltman we can explain the result with complete absence of divergences at one loop.
-It is due to two facts.
-The first is the possibility of performing gravitational field redefinitions for on-shell Green functions on the backgrounds, which are gravitational vacua (that is are Ricci-flat in E-H theory not coupled to any matter).
-The second fact is that in $d=4$ we are lucky and a variation of a celebrated Gauss-Bonnet term
+Now, thanks to 't Hooft and Veltman, we can explain the result with a complete absence of divergences at one loop.
+This is due to two facts.
+The first is the possibility of performing gravitational field redefinitions for on-shell Green functions on the backgrounds, which are gravitational vacua (that is are Ricci-flat in E--H theory not coupled to any matter).
+The second fact is that, in $d=4$, we are lucky and a variation of a celebrated Gauss--Bonnet term

-is a total derivative, hence can be neglected under spacetime volume integral (if the proper boundary conditions are used or the fields of the theory fall off sufficiently fast at asymptotic infinity).
-We use the GB density in the action integral of the theory at the one-loop effective level and by variation of the last object we derive equations of motion (EOM) and two- and higher $n$-point Green functions.
-For such purposes, if something is a total derivative, then it can be safely ignored.
-This last fact has to do really with the number of dimensions, because another way of writing the Gauss-Bonnet term is
+is a total derivative, and hence can be neglected under spacetime volume integral (if the proper boundary conditions are used or the fields of the theory fall off sufficiently fast at asymptotic infinity).
+We use the GB density in the action integral of the theory at the one-loop effective level and, by variation of the last object, we derive equations of motion (EOM) and two- and higher $n$-point Green functions.
+For~such purposes, if something is a total derivative, then it can be safely ignored.
+This last fact has to do really with the number of dimensions because another way of writing the Gauss--Bonnet term is